1946 California's 12th congressional district election: Historical issues

 In his memoirs, Voorhis alleged that in October 1945, "a representative of a large New York financial house" journeyed to California to meet with a number of influential Californians and "bawl them out" for allowing Voorhis, whom the New Yorker supposedly described as "one of the most dangerous men in Washington", to remain in Congress.
 In an early draft of his memoir, Voorhis wrote that he had documentation showing that "the Nixon campaign was a creature of big eastern financial interests".
 Nixon biographer Roger Morris suggested that the amount the Nixon campaign reported "was only a small fraction of what actually went into the campaign."
 According to Morris, the Committee of One Hundred represented wealthy interests, and Nixon benefited from "the University Club ... the corporate levies, the vastly larger forces arrayed against Voorhis".
 Nixon himself addressed this point in his memoir:

 Nixon biographer Irwin Gellman, writing in 1999, nine years after Morris, disagreed with the latter's conclusions.
 Gellman argued that the Committee was a "grassroots" group which was "far from sophisticated" in its efforts to find a candidate.
 Parmet wrote that the campaign was not well financed, "Nixon had to learn that money would be scarce until he became a winner ...
 The Nixon campaign of 1946 did look like a shoestring affair."
 Aitken points out that Nixon spent no money on radio advertising during the campaign.

-Other allegations center on Murray Chotiner, painting him as the evil genius of the campaign.
+Other allegations center on Murray Chotiner, painting him as the "evil genius" of the campaign.
 Voorhis, for example, in his 1972 book, deemed himself "the first victim of the Nixon-Chotiner formula for political success."
-Several writers, including Kenneth Kurz in his book, Nixon's Enemies, and Ingrid Scobie in her biography of Helen Douglas, Center Stage, describe Chotiner incorrectly as Nixon's 1946 campaign manager.
+Several writers, including Kenneth Kurz in his book, Nixon's Enemies, and Ingrid Scobie in her biography of Helen Gahagan Douglas, Center Stage, describe Chotiner incorrectly as Nixon's 1946 campaign manager.
 Part of this inflation is due to Chotiner himself, who, in later years, lost no opportunity to exaggerate his role in the 1946 race, to the annoyance of Day and McCall.
 According to Nixon biographer Stephen Ambrose, "Nevertheless, the legend grew.
 In the eyes of Nixon's critics, as a candidate he was merely a front man for Chotiner's evil manipulations.
 But it simply was not so."

 A number of biographies on Nixon or Voorhis, or which otherwise touch on the 1946 campaign, state with varying degrees of certainty that during the final weekend of the campaign, anonymous calls were made to district households.
 The caller would ask "Did you know Jerry Voorhis is a communist?" and then hang up.
 According to Bullock, there was a phone bank staffed by workers who had responded to a newspaper ad, run by the Nixon organization in Alhambra.
 Bullock cites as his source for this Zita Remley, a "Voorhis admirer", who stated that her niece had worked there.
 Although the niece died before Bullock's book was written, according to Bullock, Remley's "reputation for veracity is unchallengeable".